CNCA-CeNAT/CRHPCS-2018/openacc/lab2/README.md

 This means that a job named OPENACC_LAB2 is going to be send to the queue k40 and will execute using 1 node and 1 processor for a maximum of 13 minutes.

 After the header you can put the script you want to execute.
-In this case it is necessary to go to the working directory and load the pgi and cuda modules:
+In this case, it is necessary to first go to the working directory and load the pgi and cuda modules:

     cd $PBS_O_WORKDIR
     module load pgi